CosmoLike/cocoa/README.md

       #export IGNORE_OPENBLAS_INSTALLATION=1
       #export IGNORE_FORTRAN_LAPACK_INSTALLATION=1

-(**Warning**) Our scripts never install packages on `$HOME/.local` or other locations in the user's `$PATH` and `$LD_LIBRARY_PATH`.
-Doing so could impose incompatibilities between Cobaya and different projects.
-The decision to opt for global upgrades on packages required by multiple projects is the user's sole responsibility.
+(**Warning**) Our scripts never install packages on `$HOME/.local` or on any locations in the user's `$PATH` and `$LD_LIBRARY_PATH`.
+Doing so could impose incompatibilities between Cobaya and different projects (or break the users environment).
 All requirements for Cocoa are installed at

     Cocoa/.local/bin
     Cocoa/.local/include
     Cocoa/.local/lib
     Cocoa/.local/share

+Users can now proceed to the section [Installation of cocoa base code](https://github.com/CosmoLike/cocoa#installation-of-cocoa-base-code).

 # Installation of cocoa base code